Students Accused Of Breaking College COVID-19 Rules Fight Their Punishments

 "This is just a spiteful, gratuitous, grossly disproportionate penalty," he said, for students who were "just watching a basketball game with friends, with masks on."

-Northeastern refused to budge on the suspensions, but today, notified the students that part of the money they lost could be applied to future tuition, if the students choose to return.
-University officials declined to comment on the case, beyond their initial written statement saying that the students were repeatedly warned of the rules and the consequences.
-Joshpe calls the university's response "totally unacceptable" and says his clients will be evaluating all options."
+Northeastern refused to budge on the suspensions but on Thursday notified the students that part of the money they lost could be applied to future tuition, if the students choose to return.
+University officials declined to comment on the case beyond their initial written statement saying that the students were repeatedly warned of the rules and the consequences.
+Joshpe called the university's response "totally unacceptable" and said his clients will be "evaluating all options."

 Northeastern is hardly the only school whose tough disciplinary actions are under scrutiny.
 Attorneys say their phones haven't stopped ringing, and they've been hired to help students fight sanctions at other schools, from Syracuse University to New York University, Boston College, Penn State and many more.

-"Schools are taking a suspend first, expel first, and ask questions later stance," said Will Creeley, senior vice president of Legal and Public Advocacy with the Foundation for Individual Rights in Education, a civil rights advocacy group.
-Creeley says he's also getting multiple calls a day.
+"Schools are taking a suspend first, expel first, and ask questions later stance," said Will Creeley, senior vice president of legal and public advocacy with the Foundation for Individual Rights in Education, a civil rights advocacy group.
+Creeley said he's also getting multiple calls a day.

-"We wonder if in a desire to continue collecting full tution here, the students are set up to be the fall people here, and they're being held to an impossible standard," he said.
+"We wonder if in a desire to continue collecting full tuition here, the students are set up to be the fall people here and they're being held to an impossible standard," he said.

-But defense attorneys say investigations after-the-fact are often too late.
-In many cases, Miltenberg says, the damage is already done to students and their reputations, especially those suspended for more questionable violations.
+But defense attorneys say investigations after the fact are often too late.
+In many cases, Miltenberg said, the damage is already done to students and their reputations, especially those students suspended for more questionable violations.

-For example, Miltenberg said, he represents one student who was suspended after he walked into his dorm's bathroom, not realizing that he was the seventh guy there, and that he was putting the bathroom space one man over capacity.
+For example, Miltenberg said, he is representing one student who was suspended after he walked into his dorm's bathroom, not realizing that he was the seventh guy there and that he was putting the bathroom space one man over capacity.
 It was an accident, Miltenberg said; should students be expected to peek under the stalls and count feet?

 "Students are truly bewildered.
 Can you take a shower?
 Can you use the toilet?
 It's all very vague," he said.

-BU's Elmore concedes that making the call in certain cases can be difficult, and that colleges are still figuring things out, just as students are.
-By nature, Elmore said, he's more the "moral suasion" type, than a "drop-the-hammer" kind of guy.
+Boston University's Elmore concedes that making the call in certain cases can be difficult and that colleges are still figuring things out, just as students are.
+By nature, Elmore said, he's more the "moral suasion" type than a "drop the hammer" kind of guy.
 But, these are not normal times.

 Darnell Cole, associate professor of higher education, administration and educational psychology at the University of Southern California, is recommending that schools closely monitor demographic data on their COVID-19 discipline cases.